Great Penang

 Nine Emperor Gods Festival © Adrian Cheah

 How far would you go to uphold your beliefs?
-Would you undergo a strict vegetarian diet for nine straight days?
-Would you walk on fire barefooted or pierce a long spear through your cheeks?
-Or are you an armchair devotee who would prefer to remain in your comfort zone and observe events from afar?
+Would you be willing to undergo a strict vegetarian diet for nine straight days, walk on fire barefooted or pierce a long spear through your cheeks?
+Or are you an armchair devotee who prefers to remain in your comfort zone and observe events from afar?
 Does the younger generation know what this festival is all about and how many would stop to find out more?

 Continue Reading